k9mail/k9mail.app/documentation/folders.md

 ## Sync mode

-"Folder sync mode" determines which folders are to be automatically synchronized at the "Email check frequency".
+**Folder sync mode** determines which folders are to be automatically synchronized at the "Email check frequency".

 There are four choices: